The FCRA Protects More Than Your Credit Report

 Employment Background Checks Under California Law:

 Applicants and employees in California have all the rights of the FCRA and more, under a California law known as the Investigative Consumer Reporting Agencies Act (ICRAA).
-Under the California ICRAA, before a background check is conducted by a third party you should receive a notice that: - States the purpose of the report
+Under the California ICRAA, before a background check is conducted by a third party you should receive a notice that:

 - Gives the name, address, and telephone number of the screening company